hagino3000/Struct.js/Readme.md

 ## Struct.js provides more strict type checking.

+Works on Browser and Node.js.

 * Throws error when **read undefined property**.
 * Throws error when **write undefined property**.
 * Throws error when **delete undefined property**.
 * Throws error when **write with unmatched type**.
 * Throws error when **write not writable property**.

+## Use with Node.js

+    npm install struct-object

 ## Example